 2 - Offer individual or group virtual advising sessions during your normal office hours.
 You could have one Zoom session for freshmen/sophomores and another for your juniors/seniors.
 Use screen sharing to review the Degree Progress Report and answer any questions.
 Then type the student’s Alternate PIN into the chat window or follow up and email the Alternate PIN to the group of participants.

-3 - Use the Course Planning form, which you can copy/paste into an email and ask students to send it back with their responses.
+3 - Use the Course Planning Worksheet, which you can copy/paste into an email and ask students to send it back with their responses.
 This is like an Add/Drop form, but more conversational.
 Students can explain the reason behind each of their course selections.
 Then use the Look Ahead feature in the Degree Progress Report to see exactly how those courses would apply to their degree requirements.

 4 - Refer students to the Advising Center.
 We are conducting appointments via phone, email, and Zoom that students can schedule through our online calendar in Starfish.